When it comes to changing your company’s brand strategy and brand identity, having a rebranding checklist to hand is going to help you out!

-If you’re happy that you’ve given your brand the best chance possible to stand the test of time, you can tick off ‘I am building a new brand that will survive the test of time’ and move onto rebranding phase 3!
+If you’re happy that you’ve given your brand the best chance possible to stand the test of time, move onto rebranding phase 3.

 Phase 3: Engaging a rebranding agency

-Choosing a rebranding agency can be a bit of a minefield as you’re trust these people to get it right.
+Choosing a rebranding agency can be a bit of a minefield as you’re trusting these people to get it right.

 There are a lot of options out there for rebranding projects.

-By finding a creative agency you’re already familiar with, or know a little bit about, or already admire the work they’ve done with someone else’s rebrand then you’ve made your decision much easier.
+By finding a creative agency you’re already familiar with or already admire for the work they’ve produced for a different company, then you’ve made your decision much easier.

 Why not get in touch with Canny to discuss your options, you’re already here so we must be doing something right!